2dvoid/Arduino-Uno-HID/README.md

 # Arduino Uno HID Keyboard

+Unlike some other microcontrollers, the Arduino Uno does not natively support keystroke functionality.
+However, with a bit of tinkering, it is possible to enable this feature.
+The Arduino Uno board features a USB-to-serial converter, which by default acts as a USB serial device.
+However, with a firmware update, this converter can be made to act as a USB keyboard.

 The Arduino Uno is a microcontroller board based on the Atmel AVR microcontroller.
 It comes with an ATmega16U2 chip that functions as a USB-to-serial converter, enabling the board to communicate with a computer over USB.
 By default, the ATmega16U2 chip is programmed with firmware that allows it to act as a USB device, appearing as a virtual serial port on the computer.

 The stock firmware on the ATmega16U2 chip can be replaced with custom firmware that allows the Arduino Uno to function as a USB keyboard.
 This enables the board to send keystrokes to a computer, just like a regular keyboard.